samkearney/esta-ngl/docs/concepts/interface_definition.rst

 An interface's **class** is a string identifying an individual interface definition.
 This string must be unique within the :ref:`concepts-general-library` that contains the interface definition.

+.. _concepts-interface-definition-name:

+Name
+====

+A string containing the human-readable name of the interface.

 .. _concepts-interface-definition-description:

 Description